 Just the Facts

 Completed in the Evenings: Day

 Pathway: Career Path

 About the Program

-The Photonics System Technician AAS program prepares individuals to apply basic engineering principles and technical skills in support of engineers and other professionals engaged in developing and using lasers and other optical for commercial or research purposes.
+The Laser Systems Technician AAS program prepares individuals to apply basic engineering principles and technical skills in support of engineers and other professionals engaged in developing and using lasers and other optical for commercial or research purposes.
 Includes instruction in laser and optical principles, testing and maintenance procedures, safety precautions, specific applications to various tasks, and report preparation.

-The Photonics System Technician program is the study of lasers and optics.
+The Laser Systems Technician program is the study of lasers and optics.
 Students will gain working knowledge and skills of electronic and electromechanical devices/systems, combined with specialty knowledge and skills in photonics.
 Through lab experiences students will be able to efficiently and effectively repair, operate, maintain, and calibrate photonic subsystems, and then integrate these subsystems into full systems.
-This program prepares students for a technical level career in photonics in four primary electronic fields: computers, telecommunications, biomedical electronics, and industrial electronics.
+This program prepares students for a technical level career in lasers in four primary electronic fields: computers, telecommunications, biomedical electronics, and industrial electronics.
 Graduates of this program are awarded an Associate of Applied Science (A.A.S.) degree.